gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_3_Control_Device_with_Device_Twins_and_Direct_Methods/README.md

 ### Azure IoT Device Twins

 When you set a Device Twin property in Azure IoT you are setting the *desired* state of a property.
-Azure IoT will send a desired state message to the device, the device then applies the action, for example, turn on a light.
+Azure IoT will send a desired state message to the device, the device then applies the action, for example, turn on a light, or change the blink rate of an LED.
 The device then sends a *reported* state message back to Azure IoT.
 Azure IoT then stores the *reported* state in the Azure IoT where it can be queried.

-Azure IoT Central uses this *reported* state to display the last synced state of a property.

-For more information refer to the [Understand and use device twins in IoT Hub](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-device-twins?WT.mc_id=github-blog-dglover) article.

-### Azure IoT Direct Methods

-When you invoke a *Direct Method* from Azure, a message is sent to the device.
-This message includes the name of the direct method and a data payload.
-The device will action the request and then respond with an HTTP status code to indicate the success or failure of an action, along with an optional message.

-For more information refer to the [Understand and invoke direct methods from IoT Hub](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-direct-methods?WT.mc_id=github-blog-dglover) article.

----

-## Azure IoT Central and Device Twin Bindings

-Azure IoT Central uses properties to set the desired state of device settings.
-Azure IoT Central Properties are implemented using Azure IoT Device Twins.

 The following outlines how properties are set on a device: